NorthernMan54/node-red-contrib-homebridge-automation/README.md

 Based on the message input payload and state of the accessory the output changes.

-For true, the node just passes the message to output.
-For the first false, the output is the state of the accessory from prior to the last turn on.
-For the second false, the out is false.
+For "On":true, the node just passes the message to output.
+For the first "On":false, the output is the state of the accessory from prior to the last turn on.
+For the second "On":false, the out is "On":false.

 ```
 msg = {
-  payload: true or false
+  payload: { "On":true, "Brightness":100 }
 };
 ```